 What do we do?

-Our ongoing research is to study the impact of the Deepwater Horizon Oil Spill that occurred in 2010 on the CO2 and O2 dynamics of the northern Gulf of Mexico continental shelf waters, a project currently funded by the Gulf Research Initiative.
+One of our ongoing projects is to study the impact of the Deepwater Horizon Oil Spill that occurred in 2010 on the CO2 and O2 dynamics of the northern Gulf of Mexico continental shelf waters, a project currently funded by the Gulf Research Initiative.